 Rivas is also accused of fleeing the scene after a neighbor heard screaming and came outside.

 Doe was taken to the hospital, treated for non-life threatening injuries and released.

 Interviews with area residents led investigators to Rivas, who fit the description provided by the victim and was known to ride a BMX bike and carry knives, said Gail Krause of the Orange County Sheriff's Department.

-Rivas, who lives about three blocks from where the assault happened, ran away when approached by sheriff's deputies, but they quickly took him into custody, Krause said.
+Rivas, who lives about three blocks from where the assault happened at 9:11 p.m.
+Tuesday, ran away from sheriff's deputies Thursday night, but they quickly took him into custody, Krause said.

 Investigators found a knife nearby that will be analyzed at the Orange County Crime Lab, she said.

 Upon hearing her screaming, a resident of the community rushed outside, and the assailant fled on a BMX bicycle, according to Jim Amormino with the Orange County Sheriff’s Department.